JJL772/slac-rtems-docker/README.md

 # slac-rtems-toolchains

-Build scripts for SLAC's RTEMS toolchains.
-As of right now, only GCC 4.8.5 for RTEMS 4.10.2 is here.
+Containers and build scripts for SLAC's RTEMS 4.10.2 toolchains.
+RTEMS 4.9.4 is partially supported.

+## Building Container

+This repository provides two different containers: centos7 and rocky9.

+The rocky 9 container is a complete build environment for the toolchains and takes quite a while to build.
+Currently there is also a problem with the resulting toolchain that needs to get fixed.

+The centos7 container simply adds a tarball at /sdf/sw/epics/package for the RTEMS toolchain.

+Both containers configure the path so that e.g. powerpc-rtems-gcc will point to the expected version of GCC.

+## Building Locally

-## Required Packages
+### Required Packages

 TODO full list.